 My sister recommended a process that she went through that helped her realize she wanted to start her own business.
 This process was outlined in a book called The Artist’s Way and is meant to help people work through creative blocks.

-This book recommended two practices – daily journaling and a weekly “date” with yourself.
-For this weekly date, I needed to figure out something to do once/week that was purely for the JOY and FUN of it.
+This book recommended two practices – daily journaling (see above for mindfulness practices) and a weekly “date” with yourself.
+For this weekly date, I needed to figure out something to do once/week that was purely for joy and fun.
 It had to be something I wanted to do – not something that someone else would want to do.

 It took me a while to figure out what I wanted to do.
 After some reflection, I decided to take a photography class.
 Doing something purely for fun helped me to reconnect with myself and my desires.